- Charlie Day dealing with Danny DeVito's contract.Danny: (hands Charlie a jar of Vaseline) Here, lube up those lips.

 - The Coach.
 He manages to scream almost every line he's got without being overly hammy, and scares the shit out of the protagonists.

 - When the gang goes to football tryouts, Frank and Charlie drop acid.
 Frank gets trapped in a bathroom and is too high to get out.
 He sees a woman who tells him to get out through the toilet.
 Later it's revealed that all of this is in his head and he's just standing in a garbage bin, asking the rest of the Gang how they got into the bathroom.

-- The Literal Cliffhanger, which is subverted when Ryan only drops a story and lands comfortably on the street.
+- The Literal Cliffhanger, which is subverted when Ryan only drops a story and lands on the street without injury.

 - The ending, where it's revealed to be a prank, and the McPoyles run screaming in victory on the streets.
 They're only wearing bathrobes while doing this, mind you.

 - The last few minutes of "The Aluminum Monster vs. Fatty Magoo."
 After Dennis rejects all the other models for his dress, the audience is treated to a scene of a shirtless Dennis putting on lipstick in a mirror and giving himself a motivational speech about how he "hasn't even begun to peak" with "Together Forever" by Rick Astley in the background.

 - And then, minutes later, Dennis bursts into Ingrid's office in full drag, complete with what looks like basketballs in his chest, while the rest of the Gang just stares blankly at him and "Together Forever" continues to blast.
 Cue credits.

 - "Frank Sets Sweet Dee on Fire" - the moment where...well, Frank causes Dee to catch fire as she attempts to save a box of kittens, which she proceeds to hurl because she's on fire.

 - And, of course, the title card, which is immediately preceded by Frank innocuously asking "How's anybody gonna get hurt?"